I have a tattoo of a semicolon on my right wrist.

-But all of those pale in comparison to guilt that came about from knowing that I was making life harder for people I loved.
+But the horror of those pales in comparison to guilt blooming from my acute awareness of my condition making life harder for people I loved.
 People I cared about.
 People who depended on me.

 I was the patriarch of a new family, and I spent night after terrifying night feeling like I was failing them at every turn.